ashutoshmjain/gita/src/mathuraChap08.md

 > In Hindi or Sanskrit, a proposal is called a `Prastaav`...

-The man probably thought he was hallucinating.
-Or having understood it was divine nectar, he wanted it all for himself.
-He quickly convinced himself that the Gods had provisioned this gift solely for him - and look what great price he had already paid for this `Amrut`.
+The man thought he was hallucinating!
+When angel asked again, he understood it was divine nectar.
+He wanted it all for himself.
+He quickly convinced himself that the gods had provisioned this gift solely for him - and look what great price he had already paid for this `Amrut`.
 Is it going to to give me good health or possibly make me immortal!
 Those questions are for later - he reasoned -  for now let me grab all of it.
 No wonder now this angel wants a piece out of my winnings.
 They always show up at the opportune moments - don't they - he thought to himself - not this time - this time this nectar of immortal life is mine - all of it.

 He countered the proposal without courtesy or care, without even making an eye contact - No - he said -  Go your way angel and enjoy your flight!
 Thanks but no thanks for I know your girl desperately wants this honey.
 Let her know it ain't for sale!